Skip to main content

 Volunteer in the Community

-Your child's room parent is likely responsible for organizing classroom parties and field trips that involve food.
-It's a good idea to maintain frequent contact with the room parent and get involved.
+Parent volunteers often help organize or put together classroom parties and field trips that involve food.
+It's a good idea to maintain frequent contact with parent volunteers and get involved.
 Sign up to volunteer or chaperone for classroom events or field trips.
 If you are unable to attend, ask a trusted friend, neighbor or family member who is comfortable administering epinephrine.

 Involve Your Child